 \subsection{Computation aspects}

-We flag that an advantage of our empirical global metirc quantiles (EGMQ) is that they are easy to implement in computation and computationally efficient, with a time complexity of $O(n^2\log{n})$.\footnote{We highlight that the EGMQ is more computationally efficient than the depth of \cite{Dai2022}, of which the time complexity is $O(n^3)$.} In Appendix~\ref{App.algorithm}, we provide more detailed discussion on the computation aspects and algorithm.
+We flag that an advantage of our empirical global metric quantiles (EGMQ) is that they are easy to implement in computation and computationally efficient, with a time complexity of $O(n^2\log{n})$.\footnote{We highlight that the EGMQ is more computationally efficient than the depth of \cite{Dai2022}, of which the time complexity is $O(n^3)$.} In Section~\ref{App.algorithm} in the Supplementary material, we provide a more detailed discussion of the computation aspects and algorithm.